 While schools advertise that the early decision is binding and you must attend, it is technically possible for you to change your mind.
 The agreement is based on honor.
 Simply saying, “I don’t want to go anymore.” can reflect poorly on your character.

 However, you should note that colleges will take individual situations into account.
-If you find yourself unable to attend the college you were accepted to due to financial strain, your school will usually let you back out of the deal.
+If you find yourself unable to attend the college due to financial strain, your school usually lets you back out of the deal.

 …But There May Be Repercussions